Natural, artificial and synthetic fibres:

 LEUCINE and ISOLEUCINE (Provide the ingredients for the manufacture of essential biochemical components in the body)

-METHIONINE (Sulphur-producing principle)
+METHIONINE (Sulfur-producing principle)

 CYSTIN (Antioxidant, helps the body protect against radiation and pollution)